- Webcast Slides.

 The session begins with a review of the prospects of what the recent election may mean for changes for higher education, financial aid, funding, and regulations.

 Next, we will highlight how the regulations change when a course is transformed from a face-to-face to digital format.
 These changes are highlighted in the publication: Pursuing Regulatory Compliance for Digital Instruction in Response to Covid-19: Policy Playbook.
 Faculty might not realize that making this transition is as if they have crossed an invisible state line and the laws have changed.
 Funded by Every Learner Everywhere, advice is given about how administrators may help in assuring compliance.

 Be prepared to ask your questions.

-Register today for “Digital Learning Regulatory Outlook: The Impact of the Pandemic and Elections” on December 3 at 11:00 AM PST / Noon MST / 1:00 PM CST / 2:00 PM EST. WCET webcasts take place via Zoom.
+“Digital Learning Regulatory Outlook: The Impact of the Pandemic and Elections” took place on December 3 at 11:00 AM PST / Noon MST / 1:00 PM CST / 2:00 PM EST. WCET webcasts take place via Zoom.

 Live captioning is provided by our sponsor, VITAC.

 Van Davis, Policy and Planning Consultant, WCET and Principal, Foghlam Consulting